Fells Point, Baltimore

 Baltimore’s Historic Waterfront Neighborhood

 The Fells Point neighborhood (or Fell’s Point) of Baltimore is a vibrant waterfront community with a large collection of shops, restaurants, and pubs.
-The neighborhood is very attractive with its cobblestone street, historic architecture, eclectic collection of shops, pubs, and restaurants, and waterfront location.
+The neighborhood is very attractive, with its cobblestone streets, historic architecture, eclectic collection of shops, pubs, and restaurants, and waterfront location.
 You can find live music at many of the local pubs.

 Fells Point, established in 1730 by William Fell, is a National Historic District.
 Fells Point was originally a maritime community, with an economy based in shipbuilding.

 Fells Point is located east of the Inner Harbor and is a stop on the water taxi route.
 The main Fells Point water taxi stop is landing 11, which is located at Broadway Pier, at the heart of Fells Point.
 Landing 8, is at the Frederick Douglass Isaac Myers Maritime Park, which is at the west end of Thames Street.
 The water taxi only stops at Maritime Park during museum hours.

 Fells Point Visitors Center

 The Fell’s Point Visitor Center, located at 1732 Thames Street, is open daily for information about the Fells Point neighborhood and the greater Baltimore area.